rodrigo-arenas/Sklearn-genetic-opt/docs/tutorials/callbacks.rst

 Introduction
 ------------

-Callbacks can be defined to take decisions over the optimization process while it is still running.
+Callbacks can be defined to take actions or decisions over the optimization process while it is still running.
 Common callbacks includes different rules to stop the algorithm or log artifacts.
 The callbacks are passed to the ``.fit`` method